Adarsh-gautam234/ERC-Convener-Assignment/Non-Tech-Questions/blog/blog.md

 ![Charging Waveform](../assets/waveform.png)

-Let me walk through the working in a way I usually explain it to beginners.
+When I tried to understand the working properly, I broke it down step by step.

-1. A capacitor starts charging through a resistor
+A capacitor starts charging through a resistor.
+The voltage slowly increases.
+The chip keeps monitoring this.

-2. The voltage across it gradually increases
-3. When it reaches a threshold, the output changes
+When the voltage reaches a certain level, the output changes and the capacitor starts discharging.

-4. The capacitor begins to discharge
-5. The voltage drops
-6. The output switches again
+As it discharges, the voltage drops.
+When it goes below another level, the output switches again.

+This keeps repeating.

-This cycle continues and creates timing signals.
+That repeating cycle is what creates timing signals.

 ---